Tohoma/yah/README.md

 ```
 ### Strings
-Yahscript supporst string concatenation and borrows some elements from swift.
+YahScript supporst string concatenation and borrows some elements from swift.

 ```
 stringOne is "sup"